Requesting a Site

-Requesting a SiteTo request a CMS site, schedule an initial consult with the CMS team.
+If you're new to using the CMS please schedule an initial consult with the CMS team.
 We will meet with you to learn more about your website goals and expectations.
-If it has been determined that the CMS is a good fit for your website needs, you will be provided with an official site request form requiring the following information:
+If it has been determined that the CMS is a good fit for your website needs, you will be provided with the site request form to submit the information outlined below.

 The Project Lead is the primary person responsible for building and maintaining the site.
 The Project Lead is usually a faculty or staff member of the university, however a student may assume the role with the understanding that a replacement will be designated once the student leaves.